yougov/mongo-connector/mongo-connector/README.md

 ## DocManager

 This is the only file that is engine specific.
-In the current version, we have provided sample implementations for ElasticSearch and Solr, which are in the docmanagers folder.
+In the current version, we have provided sample implementations for ElasticSearch, Solr and Mongo, which are in the docmanagers folder.
-If you would like to integrate MongoDB with some other engine, then you need to write a doc_manager.py file for that target system.
-The sample_doc_manager.py file gives a detailed description of the functions used by the Doc Manager, and the following functions must be
+If you would like to integrate MongoDB with some other engine, then you need to write a doc manager file for that target system.
+The sample_doc_manager.py file gives a detailed description of the functions used by the Doc Manager; the following functions must be
 implemented:

-__1) init(self, url)__
+__1) init(self)__

-This method may vary from implementation to implementation, but it must verify the url to the target system and return None if that fails.
+This method should if needed, verify the url to the target system and return None if that fails.
 It should also create the connection to the target system, and start a periodic committer if necessary.
 It can take extra optional parameters for internal use, like auto_commit.
+It requires a url paramater if mongo_connector.py is called with the -b paramater.
+Otherwise, it doesn't require any parameter (e.g. if the target engine doesn't need a URL).
+It should raise a SystemError exception if the URL is not valid.

 __2) stop(self)__

-This method also varies from implementation to implementation, but it must stop any threads running from the DocManager.
+This method must stop any threads running from the DocManager.
 In some cases this simply stops a timer thread, whereas in other DocManagers it does nothing because the manager doesn't use any threads.
 This method is only called when the MongoConnector is forced to terminate, either due to errors or as part of normal procedure.

 __3) upsert(self, doc)__

 Update or insert a document into your engine.
+The document has ns and _ts fields.
 This method should call whatever add/insert/update method exists for the target system engine and add the document in there.
 The input will always be one mongo document, represented as a Python dictionary.
 This document will be the current mongo version of the document, not necessarily the version at the time the upsert was made; the doc manager will be responsible to track the changes if necessary.
+Note this is not necessary to ensure consistency.
 It is possible to get two inserts for the same document with the same contents if there is considerable delay in trailing the oplog.
 We have only one function for update and insert because incremental